Understanding Diffie-Hellman

 VPNs

-Messaging Applications
+Messaging Apps

-End-to-end encrypted messaging platforms use DH variants to establish secure channels between users.
+- End-to-end encrypted platforms (e.g., Signal) use DH variants for secure channels.

 Key Takeaways

-- Prepare for post-quantum cryptography as quantum computing advances
+- Prepare for post-quantum cryptography as quantum computing advances.

 Learn More

-- Diffie-Hellman Explained (YouTube) - Visual explanation of the algorithm
+- Diffie-Hellman Explained (YouTube) – Visual walkthrough.